mozilla-services/merino-py/README.md

 Most project configurations are managed by `pyproject.toml` through Poetry.
 You can also configure other tools such as mypy and black in `pyproject.toml` except for flake8 which is configured by `.flake8`.
+See [docs][7] directory for more details on configuration.

 ### Linting

 We use black, flake8, isort, mypy, and pydocstyle for linting and static type analysis.
 Those are already installed when you set up the dev environment, you can run those checks manually.
-There is also a git hook, enforced by [pre-commit][7], that runs those before you commit code changes to the repo.
+There is also a git hook, enforced by [pre-commit][8], that runs those before you commit code changes to the repo.
 You can install this git hook by: